IBM/aspera-cli/docs/README.erb.md

 <%=cmd%> server --ssh-keys=@json:'["~/.ssh/id_rsa"]'
 ```

 The underlying ssh library `net::ssh` provides several options that may be used depending on environment.
 By default the ssh library expect that an ssh-agent is running.

-If you get an error message such as:
+On Linux, if you get an error message such as:

 ```
-[Linux]
 ERROR -- net.ssh.authentication.agent: could not connect to ssh-agent: Agent not configured
 ```

-or
+or on Windows:

 ```
-[Windows]
 ERROR -- net.ssh.authentication.agent: could not connect to ssh-agent: pageant process not running
 ```

-This means that you don't have such an ssh agent running:
+This means that you don't have such an ssh agent running, then:

 * check env var: `SSH_AGENT_SOCK`
-* check if the key is protected with a passphrase
+* check if the ssh key is protected with a passphrase
 * [check the manual](https://net-ssh.github.io/ssh/v1/chapter-2.html#s2)
-* To disable use of `ssh-agent`, use the option `ssh_option` like this (or set in preset):
+* To disable use of `ssh-agent`, use the option `ssh_option` like this:

 ```
 <%=cmd%> server --ssh-options=@ruby:'{use_agent: false}' ...
 ```

-This can also be set as default using a preset.
+This can also be set as default using a global preset.

 ## Example

-One can test the "server" application using the well known demo server:
+One can test the `server` application using the well known demo server:

 ```
-<%=cmd%> config id aspera_demo_server update --url=ssh://demo.asperasoft.com:33001 --username=asperaweb --password=_demo_pass_
-<%=cmd%> config id default set server aspera_demo_server
+<%=cmd%> config initdemo
 <%=cmd%> server browse /aspera-test-dir-large
 <%=cmd%> server download /aspera-test-dir-large/200MB
 ```

-This creates a <%=prst%> "aspera_demo_server" and set it as default for application "server"
+`initdemo` creates a <%=prst%> `demoserver` and set it as default for plugin `server`.

 # Plugin: IBM Aspera High Speed Transfer Server (node)